Clostridial diseases are caused by bacteria usually found in the soil, forming spores that cattle will ingest.

 The most common form of clostridial disease in Ireland is blackleg.
 This disease usually affects young growing cattle between 6 months and 2 years of age.

-In this video, Niamh Field, Teagasc Animal Health Research Officer in Moorepark, explains how the bacteria affect an animal.
+In this video, Niamh Field, Teagasc Animal Health Research Officer in Moorepark, explains how the bacteria affects an animal.

-“This is usually fatal for the animal and, in most cases, you find the animal dead in the field.
-If they are still alive, they will have a high fever, be severely lame on the affected leg and in a lot of pain.”
+“This is usually fatal for the animal, and, in most cases, you find the animal dead in the field.
+If they are still alive, they will have a high fever, be severely lame on the affected leg and be in a lot of pain.”

-“If you find an animal in this state, call your vet who will usually prescribe penicillin antibiotics but in a lot of cases the animal usually dies.”
+“If you find an animal in this state, call your vet, who will usually prescribe remedies, but in a lot of cases, the animal usually dies.”

 ‘Prevention is better than cure’

 Prevention is better than cure according to Field, who says there are numerous vaccinations that will protect against clostridial bacteria on the market.

 Some will protect solely against blackleg while others will protect against numerous strains of the bacteria.